-94% Lighter, 50% Cheaper, and More Performant: Optimizing The Design of a Metal Suction Gripper
+94% Lighter, 50% Cheaper, and More Performant: Optimizing the Design of a Metal Suction Gripper

 4 min read

 Production tools are one of the applications where additive manufacturing (AM) truly shines.
-One illustrative example of this is the redesign of a suction gripper that lights light, cylindrical objects in a series production system.
+One illustrative example of this is the redesign of a suction gripper that lifts light, cylindrical objects in a series production system.
 The redesign, in which Materialise worked closely with the customer, resulted in several significant improvements.
 To name but one: manufacturing costs per gripper were halved.